pw4rn3r/ECE382/labs/lab3/index_test.md

 ###Physical communication
 Connect the LCD Booster Pack to your TI Launch Pad.
 Make sure that the buttons on the Booster Pack are aligned with the buttons on the MSP430.
 The pin numbers on the Boosterpack should match the pin numbers of the MSP430.
 <br>
 Create a project around the lab3_given.asm file.
-Before you can run the pgroam, you will need to create a 160ms delay subroutine.
-The header has been provided on line 635 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
-Be sure to include your time analysis of this subroutine in your lab notebook write-up.
+Be sure to include your Delay160ms subroutine.

 After you insert your subroutine into the code, run the program and observe the output on the LCD every time you press the S1 button.
 <br>